pydatasci-repos/pydatasci/README.md

 from pydatasci import aidb
 aidb.create_db()
 ```
-> We could run these `create` steps automatically, but it didn't feel trustworthy to inject files/ folders onto user machines.
+> We could run these `create` steps automatically, but it didn't feel trustworthy to inject files/ folders onto user machines, and we wanted people to understand what was going on behind the scenes.

 ## Mission
 * **Accelerating Research at Universities & Institutes Everywhere**<br />We empower non-cloud users: the academic/ institute HPCers, the private clouders, the remote server SSH'ers, and everyday desktop hackers - with the same quality ML tooling as present in public clouds (e.g. AWS SageMaker).
 This toolset provides research teams a standardized method for ML-based evidence, rather than each researcher spending time cobbling together their own approach.<br /><br />